griff69/ExData_Project2/README.md

 ![plot of chunk plot3](figures/plot3.png)

-**Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?**
+**Of the four types of sources have seen decreases in emissions from 1999–2008 for Baltimore City?**

-The `non-road`, `nonpoint`, `on-road` source all indicate a decreased  in emissions for the timaeframe of  1999 to 2008 in Baltimore.
+The `non-road`, `nonpoint`, `on-road` source all indicate a decreased  in emissions for the specified timaeframe in Baltimore.

-**Which have seen increases in emissions from 1999–2008?**
+**Which have seen increases in emissions over the same period?**

-The `point` source saw a increase for the same period of 1999 to 2008.
+The `point` source saw an increase for the same period between 1999 to 2008.

 ### Question 4: Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?

-First we subset coal combustion source factors NEI data.
+First I subset coal combustion source factors in the NEI data.

 ```r